dakhamohammed/alx-low_level_programming/0x0E-structures_typedef/README.md

      - If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil)).
      - If d is NULL print nothing.

+4. dog.h same as 1
+   - Defining a new type dog_t as a new name for the type struct dog.